 Key steps towards achieving these objectives will be possible in the coming 10-15 years with upcoming missions such as JWST, PLATO, WFIRST or ARIEL.
 However, none will provide the statistical dataset of terrestrial exoplanets that is ultimately needed.
 Given the precision and sensitivity requirements, a space mission seems inevitable for achieving the science goals.
-However, what is less clear, from a purely scientific perspective, is what the optimum design for such a mission is.
-NASA is actively pursuing the idea of a large, single aperture UV/optical/near-infrared telescope (the HabEX and LUVOIR concepts).
-LIFE, however, follows a complementary approach and carries out a comprehensive re-assessment of the scientific promises and the technical challenges that a space-based mid-infrared nulling interferometer for exoplanets would represent.
-Concrete design studies and specific technology development are expected for the next project phases.
+NASA is pursuing the idea of a large, single aperture UV/optical/near-infrared telescope (the HabEX and LUVOIR concepts).
+LIFE follows a complementary approach and focuses on the scientific prospects and the technical challenges of a space-based mid-infrared nulling interferometer.
+Concrete design studies are expected for the next project phases.